 Doreen says the best thing about working for the Soil Districts is the Supervisors.
 Doreen & her husband Kerry have 6 children and 6 grandchildren.
 Her hobbies include gardening, organizing things, bird watching, sewing & quilting, and grandchildren.

 East Cassia and West Cassia District Financial Manager

 Megan began working for East & West Cassia in 2011.
 Her work has included all office administrative work including finances and Quick Books, board meetings, and office business and records.
-She now focuses on finances and taxes for the districts and administration of the seedling tree sale.
+She now focuses on the seedling tree sale.

 Megan loves being a Mom and is a hair stylist in her spare time.
 Megan and her husband Trevor have 3 daughters.

 Betty began working at the boat station as an inspector in 2012 when the station was managed by the County Noxious Weed Department.
 She has worked as Inspector, Assistant Manager, and is now the Manager overseeing all on site equipment, activities, and personnel issues and scheduling.